 2. Chop the cabbage thinly.

 3. Place a layer of cabbage in a bowl and sprinkle it with salt.

-For 2 small heads of cabbage, 5 carrots and 5 radishes (I added more carrots and radishes after I chopped the initial veggies you see in the pic at the very top of the post), I probably used about a tablespoon of salt.
-Go easy on the salt.
-Sprinkle it as you go and taste.
-I added too much, so added more vegetables to dilute it.
+For 2 small heads of cabbage, 5 carrots and 5 radishes (I added more carrots and radishes after I chopped the initial veggies you see in the pic at the very top of the post), I used about a tablespoon of salt.
+It was a bit too much.
+Go easy on the salt, sprinkle it as you go and taste.
+I added more vegetables to dilute the salt.

 4. Shred or chop some carrots and radishes if desired, add to the bowl and mix together.

 5. Grad handfuls of the chopped, salted vegetables and squeeze them.

 This helps break down the cell walls and release water.
 In the photo below, you can see the vegetables’ juices dripping down into the bowl.

 I worked on some sourdough crackers while my vegetables sat for a couple of hours.
 (You don’t have to wait that long though.
 An hour would probably suffice.)
 In the above pic, you can see all the liquid starting to pool in the bowl (love that color!).
 I often put a small plate over the vegetables and a weight on that to draw out more water.